trombik/jekyll-site-info.mkrsgh.org/hotel/policy.md

 ### Pets

-Pets are not allowed.
+Pets are allowed.
 Service dogs are welcome.
 We do not charge for a service dog.
 We follow the following rules:

+- The owner and/or the guest are responsible for damages caused by pets or the service dog
 - Not petting the service dog
 - Speaking to or teasing the service dog
 - No feeding the service dog